Associate of science in respiratory care

 Only students who have satisfied the above pre-clinical requirements and have completed all science and general education requirements for the respiratory care program will be permitted to start clinical education.
 Clinical education typically begins each May.
 All expenses incurred by students for the respiratory care program are non-refundable.

-Throughout the 3 year bachelor of science in respiratory care program, students will be assigned to various clinical rotations in the region.
+Throughout the 24-month Associate of Science in Respiratory Care program, students will be assigned to various clinical rotations in the region.
 Considerable travel is required and students must have reliable transportation.

 Currently enrolled Clarion students who wish to change their major to respiratory care may be admitted to the program if they meet the program's academic requirements for admission for internal transfer students and if there is vacancy in the program.